DmitryGubanov/portfolio-backtester/README.md

 o rewrite Market as a singleton instead of an instantiated class
 o rewrite some methods in Simulator to fit Market and Trader better
 o Stats needs to be reworked completely
+o Simulator should provide the Market to the Trader

 Long-term: